-Farmington, Connecticut, 2011
+Farmington, Connecticut April 1, 2011

 VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
 Eastern Time the day before the out-off date or meeting date.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction for the proxy of the pr
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.

-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
-To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.
+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by our company in malling proxy materials, you consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the internet.
+To sign up for electronic delivery, please follow the instructions above to vote using the internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY MAIL.

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadnidge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-TO VOTE, MARK BLO OCKS BELOW IN I BLUE OR BLACK INK AS FOLLOWS:
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: